-The Company was advised during the second quarter that the Bank would not be retaining certain public funds deposits following competitive bid processes whereby those accounts were awarded to other local banks.
-While the majority of those deposits were withdrawn during the third quarter, approximately \$21 million remained on the Company's balance sheet at the end of the fourth quarter, the Company expects the funds to be withdrawn from the Bank during the first quarter of next year.
+The Company was advised during the second quarter of 2023 that the Bank would not be retaining certain public funds deposits following competitive bid processes whereby those accounts were awarded to other local banks.
+While the majority of those deposits were withdrawn during the third quarter of 2023, approximately \$21 million remained on the Company's statement of condition at the end of the fourth quarter of 2023, the Company experienced the funds withdrawn from the Bank during the first and second quarter of 2024.
+The Bank ran several special time deposit rates during 2024 to replace the withdrawn public fund accounts.

-Funding obtained to replace the withdrawn deposits may be at a higher cost than the interest rate paid on the deposits to be withdrawn and therefore may impact the Bank's net interest margin going forward.
-However, the Company anticipates that the Bank will be able to fund those deposit withdrawals through growth in other deposit accounts, proceeds from maturities of investment securities and earnings on investment securities, and through other borrowings with the FHLB or other counterparties, without having to liquidate any securities within its existing portfolio at a loss.
+Funding obtained to replace the withdrawn deposits were at a higher cost than the interest rate paid on the deposits withdrawn and therefore impacted the Bank's net interest margin.
+However, the Company replaced the deposit withdrawals through growth in other deposit accounts, proceeds from maturities of investment securities and earnings on investment securities, and through other borrowings with the FHLB or other counterparties, without having to liquidate any securities within its existing portfolio at a loss.

-The Company also anticipates that a similar competitive bid will be held in January of 2024 for other public deposits currently placed with the Bank along with new public fund customers.
 The Company participates in competitive bids throughout the year and anticipates bidding on new public fund customers as the opportunity arises.

 The Company also uses other sources of funds, including borrowings from the FHLB.
-The Company generally anticipates relying on deposits, purchases of federal funds and borrowings from the FHLB for its liquidity needs in 2024.
+The Company generally anticipates relying on deposits, purchases of federal funds and borrowings from the FHLB for its liquidity needs in 2025.